 Beck & Beck Realty, Inc can walk you through closing - (615)226-9900

-Let's talk about "escrow".
-An escrow agent is used to assure your place closes on time and the closing process goes smoothly.
+Escrow: When you're closing on your new property, an escrow holder is used to make certain the process will close correctly and in a specific time frame.
 When payment is held by a third party in a transaction between a buyer and a seller, it's in escrow.
 PayPal is a simple way to think of an escrow company.

-Settling the last details like receiving funds, signing forms, securing the documents for loans and liens, and assuring you get a clear title to the home in preparation of your purchase gets finalized are all parts of closing in which an escrow company is useful.
+Settling the last details like taking in funds, completing forms, getting the documents for loans and liens, and making sure you get a clear title to the home in preparation of your purchase gets finalized are all parts of closing in which an escrow company is useful.

 • Loan documents